-We are currently accepting applications for the 2021 Summer Institute for Educators.
+The 2021 institute is postponed but we are currently accepting applications for the 2022 Summer Institute for Educators.

 What is the Santa Cruz Permaculture Summer Institute for Educators?